k21971/CrecelleHack/doc/variantfixes.md

 - Sleeping gas traps actually create clouds of sleep gas.
 - Sleeping gas traps in Gehennom may emit other types of gas.

+## Items
+- Winter Hat
+  - Worn by mercernaries such as soldiers when generated on a level that is cold.

 # 1.1

 ## Commands